yaelt1/Simulators_Comparison/README.md

 ## Installation
 1. Clone the repository.
 3. Set up the project configuration by editing `simulator.json"
+4. If necessary, configure global variables by editing `globals.py`.

 ## Running the Program
 To run the Simulator Comparison Tool, execute the following command from the project's main directory:
 ```python